Pasquale Bruno: Style of play

 A strong, versatile, tenacious, yet controversial player, Bruno was capable of playing anywhere in defence, although he was most frequently deployed as a full-back, or also as a centre-back.
 Although he did not possess good technical ability, he was known for his physicality, man-marking, and concentration, and was notorious for his intense commitment, aggression, and occasional outrageous outbursts on the pitch, as well as his tendency to pick up cards.
 He was nicknamed the "animal" throughout his career by former Juventus president Gianni Agnelli and former Juventus team-mate Roberto Tricella, due to his physical, tenacious style of play, as well as his tendency to commit violent, and often, illegal challenges.
-Due to his temperamental character and his behaviour on the pitch, he was frequently involved in altercations with opponents, most notably Roberto Baggio, who often criticised Bruno for his challenges and aggression on the pitch, as well as with Massimo Crippa, Marco van Basten, Pierluigi Casiraghi, Gianluca Vialli, Franco Lerda, Rubén Sosa, Florin Răducioiu, and Diego Maradona.
+Due to his temperamental character and his behaviour on the pitch, he was frequently involved in altercations with opponents, most notably Roberto Baggio, who often criticised Bruno for his challenges and aggression on the pitch, as well as with Massimo Crippa, Marco van Basten, Carlo Ancelotti, Pierluigi Casiraghi, Gianluca Vialli, Franco Lerda, Rubén Sosa, Florin Răducioiu, Paolo Di Canio, and Diego Maradona.

 One of the most infamous disputes between Bruno and Baggio occurred during the final weeks of the 1988–89 Serie A season, on 28 May 1989, when Juventus faced rivals Fiorentina in Turin.
 Bruno kicked Baggio down when he was away from the ball, and Baggio subsequently retaliated, resulting in both players being sent-off and receiving a two-match suspension.
 According to Bruno, Baggio later confronted him in the changing rooms due to his actions, whilst Bruno apparently threatened Baggio further and accused him of diving and being a prima donna, resulting in a rivalry between the two players.
 Baggio's transfer to Juventus in 1990 also coincided with Bruno's departure from the club to local rivals Torino.

 Although he was often out-spoken during his career, Bruno later stated that he regretted his behaviour on the pitch; he also stated that his character on the football field was completely different to his disposition off the pitch, describing his perceived change in character as a "metamorphosis"; indeed, despite his notorious reputation as a player, Bruno was also known for his composure in post-match interviews.